-Usually tourists head straight to the Puces de St-Ouen (also known as les Puces de Clignancourt), the biggest flea market in the city.
-While this market is certainly incredible, it can be a little overwhelming for some shoppers – its 2,500 stalls form a vast maze, with 17 kilometres of winding alleyways.
+Usually, tourists head straight to the Puces de St-Ouen (also known as Les Puces de Clignancourt), the biggest flea market in the city.
+While this market is certainly incredible, it can be a little overwhelming for some shoppers – its 2,500 stalls form a vast maze, with 17 kilometers of winding alleyways.

-In the video below, the team of “Jour de Brocante” followed an antiques dealer who went antiquing at the Porte de Vanves flea market:
+In the header video, the team of “Jour de Brocante” followed an antique dealer who went antiquing at the Porte de Vanves flea market:

-Expect to find eccentric furniture, vintage collectables and quirky curiosities at Vanves flea market.
-Some of the items amongst the array include an ornate fan with hand-painted lilies, a burgundy leather Accordion strap and empty 1930s Chanel ‘eau de parfum’ bottles.
+Expect to find eccentric furniture, vintage collectibles, and quirky curiosities at Vanves flea market.
+Some of the items amongst the array include an ornate fan with hand-painted lilies, a burgundy leather Accordion strap, and empty 1930s Chanel ‘Eau de parfum’ bottles.